JingyiNJU/jingyinju.github.io/index.md

 I am an Assistant Researcher (2024-) in the [School of Computer Science](https://cs.nju.edu.cn/main.htm) at [Nanjing University](http://www.nju.edu.cn/).
 Previously, I received my Ph.D.
 (2018-2024) from the <a href="https://dislab.nju.edu.cn/">DIStributed computing LABoratory (DISLAB)</a>,
 <a href="https://cs.nju.edu.cn/main.htm">School of Computer Science</a> of Nanjing University, supervised by Prof. <a href="https://cs.nju.edu.cn/lxie/index.htm">Lei Xie</a> and Prof. <a href="https://cs.nju.edu.cn/yebl/index.htm">Baoliu Ye</a>.
-I was fortunate to visit Nanyang Technological University in Singapore</a> (2022-2023), working closely with Prof. <a href="https://personal.ntu.edu.sg/junluo/">Jun Luo</a>.
+I was fortunate to visit Nanyang Technological University in Singapore (2022-2023), working closely with Prof. <a href="https://personal.ntu.edu.sg/junluo/">Jun Luo</a>.

 My research interests include Intelligent Sensing, Mobile Computing, and Wireless Sensing.